zawlinnnaing/elasticsearch-tutorial/README.md

 ## Setup

-In order to setup for elasticsearch playground, you need none other that [Docker](https://www.docker.com/).
+In order to setup for elasticsearch playground, you need none other than [Docker](https://www.docker.com/).

 ```bash
 docker compose up